 Lindero’s all-in sustaining cost is based on commercial production and includes an export duty of 5% of revenue

 Mineral Reserves - Proven and Probable

 Mineral Reserves and Mineral Resources are as defined by the 2014 CIM Definition Standards for Mineral Resources and Mineral Reserves

 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability

-Mineral Resources and Mineral Reserves for Lindero are reported as of September 9, 2017
+Mineral Resources and Mineral Reserves are reported as of March 31, 2019

-Mineral Reserves for Lindero are reported based on open pit mining within designed pit shells based on variable gold cut-off grades and gold recoveries by metallurgical type.
-Met type 1 cut-off 0.27 g/t Au, recovery 75.4%; Met type 2 cut-off 0.26 g/t Au, recovery 78.2%; Met type 3 cut-off 0.26 g/t Au, recovery 78.5%; and Met type 4 cut-off 0.30 g/t Au, recovery 61.7%.
+Mineral Reserves for Lindero are reported based on open pit mining within designed pit shells based on variable gold internal cut-off grades and gold recoveries by metallurgical type.
+Met type 1 cut-off 0.27 g/t Au, recovery 75.4%; Met type 2 cut-off 0.26 g/t Au, recovery 78.2%; Met type 3 cut-off 0.26 g/t Au, recovery 78.5%; and Met type 4 cut-off 0.30 g/t Au, recovery 68.5%.
 The cut-off grades and pit designs are considered appropriate for long term gold prices of US$1,320/oz.
 Assumptions used in the pit design are the same as those for the resources

-Lindero Mineral Resources are reported within a conceptual pit shell above a 0.2 g/t Au cut-off grade using a long-term gold price of $1,250/oz, mining costs at $1.67 per tonne of material, with total processing and process G&A costs of $7.84 per tonne of ore and an average process recovery of 75 %.
-The refinery costs net of pay factor were estimated to be $6.90 per ounce of gold.
+Lindero Mineral Resources are reported within a conceptual pit shell above a 0.2 g/t Au cut-off grade using a long-term gold price of US$1,320/oz, mining costs at US$1.28 per tonne of material, with total processing and process G&A costs of US$8.29 per tonne of mineralized material and an average process recovery of 75 %.
+The refinery costs net of pay factor were estimated to be US$6.90 per ounce gold.
 Slope angles are based on 3 sectors (39°, 42°, and 47°) consistent with geotechnical consultant recommendations